Rohithkvsp/OnnxRuntimeAndorid/README.md

 # OnnxRuntimeAndorid

-This app uses ONNXRuntime for Android C/C++ library to run MobileNet-v2 ONNX model.
+This app uses ONNXRuntime (with NNAPI enabled) for Android C/C++ library to run MobileNet-v2 ONNX model.
 Android camera pixels are passed to ONNXRuntime using JNI

   <table>
     <tr>